Home » Africa » South Africa Google Maps & Wiki

 The right to vote in South Africa can be exercised by the population from the age of 18 years of age, universal and he following ways can earn the citizenship; citizenship by birth: no. Citizenship by descent only: at least one parent must be a citizen of South Africa.
 Dual citizenship recognized: yes, but requires prior permission of the governmentresidency requirement for naturalization: 1 year.

-In case if you plan to visit South Africa for shopping, or for business porpuses, it is good to know that the national holidays in South Africa are: Freedom Day, 27 April (1994).
+In case if you plan to visit South Africa for shopping, or for business porpuses, it is good to know that the national holiday(s) in South Africa are: Freedom Day, 27 April (1994).

-Living with the given conditions, affected by all the civilization and natural harms in South Africa, the population has to face with a death rate of 9.6 deaths / 1,000 population (2016 estimate).
+Living with the given conditions, affected by all the civilization and natural harms in South Africa, the population has to face a death rate of 9.6 deaths / 1,000 population (2016 estimate).

 Top of page